-The Council seeks to maintain the character of the city, including its historic skyline and important views.
+In general, the Council seeks to maintain the character of the city, including its historic skyline and important views.
 It also seeks to secure high standards of design for all development.

-Edinburgh City Local Plan objectives support this:
+For example, policy CD12 of the Central Edinburgh Local Plan states: